CGNS/HDF5 - An HPC implementation#

 Of course, there may be a desire to store quantities for which no naming convention is specified.

-In this case any suitable name can be used, but there is no guarantee of proper interpretation by anyone unaware of the choice.
+In this case, any suitable name can be used, but anyone unaware of the choice is not guaranteed to properly interpret it.

 A CGNS Name can contain any printable ASCII character except the slash “/” and the dot “.” when this dot is the first character of the name.